-Restrooms/Fountains: Restrooms, Sinks/ Fountains X Safety: Fire Safety, Hazardous Materials X Structural: Structural Damage, Roofs X Roof rated as deficit.
-External: Playground/School Grounds, Windows/ Doors/Gates/Fences X Playground is in need of fixing and sealing
+Restrooms/Fountains: Restrooms, Sinks/ Fountains X Staff restrooms are too small and not ADA compliant.
+The restrooms in the 2nd wing have been condemned.
+Safety: Fire Safety, Hazardous Materials X Fencing on the southwest side needs to be installed for safety purposes.
+Structural: Structural Damage, Roofs X All three wings, cafeteria, and overhangs need new roofing.
+External: Playground/School Grounds, Windows/ Doors/Gates/Fences X Fencing was replaced and fix on the north and west sides